Analyzing the initial environment

 If we use GNU/Linux as the operating system then Docker will use Minikube.
-Therefore, on our personal computer we must access through the IP used by Minikube.
-For other operating systems the IP address will be localhost: localhost:31090/posts.
+Therefore, on our personal computers, we must access the IP used by Minikube.
+For other operating systems, the IP address will be localhost: localhost:31090/posts.

 Then, we access it through the browser.

 Instead of communicating with a pod via a URL made up of localhost and the service’s port number (http://localhost:4005), we’ll configure an easy-to-remember URL.

 Implementation and construction

 Of course, we will follow the same steps with all application services .